-LESSON 3.
-Foreign language teaching methods and approaches
+Name of lesson 3: Foreign language teaching methods and approaches.
+Contents of lesson 3:

-- 3.1.
-Similarities and differences among language teaching methods - 3.2.
+3.1.
+Similarities and differences among language teaching methods

+3.2.
 The development of methodology

 Practical activities may include activities such as watching introductory videos and answering questions for reflection and discussion, writing a critical essay on assigned readings, analysis and discussion of microteaching sessions, oral presentations, designing activities and materials, and/or any other activity related to subject content.